jamunjar-logo

 Strength Training Comes First

 Resistance exercise is the single most important lifestyle tool for protecting metabolism after 30.
 It helps preserve or build lean muscle, supports insulin sensitivity, and improves physical function.
-WHO recommends muscle-strengthening activities involving major muscle groups on at least 2 days per week, alongside 150 to 300 minutes of moderate-intensity activity per week for adults.
+WHO recommends muscle-strengthening activities involving major muscle groups on at least 2 days per week, alongside 150 to 300 minutes of moderate-intensity activity per week for adults.4 Our guide on muscle strength training for metabolic health covers a full movement protocol with a safe progression plan.

 This does not require a bodybuilding routine.
 Bodyweight exercises, bands, dumbbells, and progressive home workouts can all work when done consistently.
 The real goal is progressive overload — asking the muscles to do a little more over time so the body has a reason to keep them.
 When surgery or a musculoskeletal condition interrupts training, post operative physiotherapy can be a practical bridge back to activity, especially before higher-load exercise is resumed.